mobidian/bringme/README.md

 ## Acknowledgments

-* use of Gskinner boarding pass animation template for the main page of delivery man https://flutter.gskinner.com/
+* Use of Gskinner boarding pass animation template for the main page of delivery man https://flutter.gskinner.com/